Have you received a letter from HMRC telling you that it is investigating your tax affairs under Code of Practice 9?

-From 31 January 2012, all new cases of suspected serious tax fraud fall under the new Contractual Disclosure Facility (CDF) regime.
-If HM Revenue & Customs (HMRC) believes that you have committed serious tax evasion, it will write and invite you to sign up to the new disclosure facility by way of a contract.
+A COP9 tax investigation under the CDF is HM Revenue & Customs (HMRC) method of tackling suspected cases of serious tax fraud.
+If HMRC believes that you have committed serious tax evasion, it will write and invite you to sign up to the new disclosure facility by way of a contract.

 The contract represents an agreement between you and HMRC.
 In return for your cooperation and full disclosure of your omitted taxes, it agrees not to prosecute you.
 The cooperation has to last until the disclosure is complete, and HMRC will expect you to adhere to strict time limits.
 Failure to meet deadlines without good reason could result in HMRC withdrawing the agreement and commencing a criminal investigation into your affairs.